 In Black Jack, a dying Dr. Honma contacts Black Jack to confess a shameful secret: when he first operated on Black Jack, he accidentally left a scalpel inside of him, but refused to believe it until he found the blade encased in a calcium shell during a follow-up operation years later.
 The mistake disgusted him so much that he found himself no longer able to trust his own skill as a surgeon, and retired from practice shortly after.

 Batman blamed himself for the death of sidekick Jason Todd aka the second Robin.
-In the animated Batman: Under the Red Hood, he and Red Hood both specifically use the phrase "my/your greatest failure" in reference to Jason's death.
+In the animated Batman: Under the Red Hood, he specifically uses the phrase "my greatest failure" in reference to Jason's death.
 Some versions of Batman's story have him blaming himself for the death of his parents.
-(Notably, in Batman Begins, Bruce blames himself for the death of his parents, as they encountered Joe Chill after leaving the opera because Bruce was frightened by the bat-demon characters.)
+(In Batman Begins, Bruce blames himself for the death of his parents, as they encountered Joe Chill after leaving the opera Mefistofele due to the performers triggering Bruce's fear of bats.)